 Step 3: Select Reset all data and tap on Reset Phone.

 It will take some time to reset your device completely.
-Then after, make an attempt with opening with Play Store.
+Then, make an attempt with opening with Play Store.

 Google Play Store Error Code 506